 Before I go further, I want to offer that all of this (or at least a lot of it) is within our control.
 We have the ability to shift everything I mention above.
 But, it requires that we take response-ablity for the way we show up, the way we address these issues in our organizations and in our own leadership, and the way we choose to be contagious -- not just the physical kind, the energetic, emotional, and behavioral kind of contagious.

 The act of shifting costs to benefits when it comes to the financial impact of poor productivity and morale requires we lean into the "soft" and often "intangible" stuff.
-And even more so, it requires that we acknowledge the "soft stuff" as the powerful "glue" it actually is and invest in tending to it.
+And even more so, it requires that we acknowledge the "soft stuff" as the powerful bonding agent it actually is and invest in tending to it.
 I talk about this not only for our organizations and our leadership as adults, but also for what we teach our kids in schools.
-We need to arm them with the "soft skills" and the ability to be intentional, take care of themselves, and be present if we want to set them, and our future, up well.
-That's another post.
-And I’m putting it here because... future.
+We need to arm them with the soft skills and the ability to be intentional, take care of themselves, and be present if we want to set them, and our future, up well.

 The tangible stuff is important too, absolutely.
 HOWEVER, if you have great frameworks, and training, and strategies, and even communication skills -- but you (and/or) your people show up badly or burned out doing them, OR you're not clear on your intentions for WHY you're doing them, you're at best leaving a ton of opportunity on the table, and more likely doing more harm than good with your leadership prowess and corporate structures.